-A question we're often asked by potential clients is as follows:
+A question we're often asked by SaaS founders & team members is as follows:

 "Can't you just do inbound marketing without HubSpot?
-There's tools that do almost all the things that HubSpot does individually, and many of them are free."
+There's tools that do almost all the things that HubSpot does individually."

-It's a reasonable question, and in today's post I explain why it usually doesn't work, and costs more in lost efficiency alone, than purchasing HubSpot would.
+It's a reasonable question, and in today's post I explain why it usually doesn't work very well, and costs more in lost efficiency alone, than using HubSpot would.

 Driving Website Traffic

 There's little use in having a website which doesn't get any traffic.
 What do you need to do to drive traffic to your website both with, and without HubSpot?